 The first line treatment for anaphylaxis is an injectable medication called epinephrine.
 It must be given immediately.
 Chance of survival is directly correlated with how quickly epinephrine is given.
 Once epinephrine is administered, 911 must be called for prompt transfer of the individual to the nearest emergency department via ambulance for evaluation and monitoring by physicians and nurses.
 More than one dose of epinephrine may be needed if symptoms persist or return while waiting for the ambulance.[1-5]

 Is there a cure for food allergy?

 There is no cure for food allergy.
 Researchers are studying potential treatment options in clinical trials.
-Currently, daily management of a diagnosed food allergy requires strict avoidance of the food allergen.
+Daily management of a diagnosed food allergy requires strict avoidance of the food allergen.
 This includes avoiding any food or non-food item that may contain the offending food allergen.
-Anaphylaxis prevention and preparedness is central to successful management.[1-5]
+Anaphylaxis prevention and preparedness is central to successful daily management.[1-5]

 Please Note: This website is best viewed on desktop as it is not optimized for handheld devices.